pusher/pusher-maze/README.md

 ##What Is It?

-The Maze Of Terrors&trade; is a multiplayer game that allows players to control their icon going through a maze on a second screen.
+The Maze Of Terrors&trade; is a multiplayer game powered by Pusher that allows players to control their icon going through a maze on a second screen.

 How do they do this?
 Just by tilting their phone!